By Mehmet Kurtkaya, Published on November 6, 2018, Updated April 20, 2019

 Moreover, as I have shown previously, their beliefs played a central role in their language, and this applies to the words for ox, cow, and taurus.

 Parallel Development of Ancient Religions, Mythology and Language: Sun Language"Humanity's 250,000 years long journey can be seen as a transition from animal state to human, of which the last 50,000 years saw the most phenomenal changes."
 From my book Sumerian Turks: The Civilization's Journey from Siberia to Mesopotamia

 Ancient humans were fascinated by animals and made animal shaped figurines and painted animal figures on cave walls.

 The oldest example of figurative art is a lion-headed figurine found in Germany, dating to Aurignacian culture from about 35,000 years ago.
 Löwenmensch / Lion-man is also the oldest animal-shaped sculpture in the world.
 It is thought to be a totemic symbol.

 Part human-part animal figures appear in petroglyphs and cave paintings made during the Upper Paleolithic (Late Stone Age).

 Animals were an integral part of shamanistic beliefs and rituals in Central Asia and Siberia, since animals were considered as their guardian spirits, and served as totems.

 Shamanism was also central to Native American tribes.
-This should be expected because all Native Americans are the ancient people who migrated from Siberia to Americas some 22000-15000 years ago.
+This should be expected because all Native Americans are descendants of the people who migrated from Siberia to Americas some 22000-15000 years ago.